Program overview

 • Community Health Worker: Work with community health organizations to provide services to immigrant populations.

-• Refugee Shelter Coordinator: Manage services and support for individuals and families in refugee shelters.
+• Refugee Shelter Coordinator: Manage services and support for individuals seeking refuge and assistance.

 • Advocacy Specialist: Represent the needs of immigrants and refugees within various systems, including legal and social services.